LattePandaTeam/Docs/docs/content/mu_edition/design_guide_pwctl_stat.md

 | SLP_S4   | 7          | Output HIGH only when S0(Working) and S3(Sleeping) |

 !!!note

-    The `PSON` pin relies on the 10kΩ pull-up resistor to output HIGH.
+    - The `PSON` pin relies on the 10kΩ pull-up resistor to output HIGH.
 It cannot source significant current (max source current is approximately 0.33 mA).
 Thus, an external NMOS is required to drive an LED indicator or other components that need higher current.
+    - When the LattePanda Mu compute module is powered but not started while the RTC battery is missing or low, the `SLP_S4` pin will output HIGH.
+In this case, please assemble a new RTC battery and complete one full power cycle (power on and then power off).
+After this, `SLP_S4` pin's level indication will function normally as described in the table above.

 ### Status Logic Table